quangnamng/mobotscp/README.md

 ## Focused Kinematic Reachability (FKR)
-The FKR file stores all points reachable by the robot's end-effector at some orientations as described below.
+The FKR data are saved in .h5py/.pp files which store all points reachable by the robot's end-effector at some orientations as described below.
 The raw FKR data will then be analyzed to define a "reachable region" (relative to the robot) with analytical geometry called "reachability limits."

-File name: e.g. `mobile_manipulator_drill_114_148deg`
+File name: e.g. `fkr.mobile_manipulator_drill_114_148deg<auto_ID_number>.pp`
 * `mobile_manipulator_drill`: robot's name
 * `114_148deg`: orientation of the end-effector (in this case, the drill tip), i.e. polar angle ranges from 114 to 148 deg while azimuthal angle is fixed at 0 deg by default.

-FKR data is stored in `data/reachability/robot.<robot_id>/` for each robot.
+FKR data are stored in `data/reachability/robot.<robot_id>/` for each robot.
 To use FKR data, copy all `robot.*` and `kinematics.*` folders from `data/reachability/` into `~/.openrave/`.
 Newly generated data will also be located in `~/.openrave/`.
 The script `scripts/analyze_fkr.py` demonstrates how to generate FKR, analyze FKR data for reachability limits, and visualization.